trike357/OTA-Wallet/README.md

-# OTA ( Over the air) crypto wallet
+# OTA ( Over the air) token powers the OTR ( Over the radio)  network.

-OTA crypto  wallet v1.0.0
+OTR Node

-We’re excited to announce the first public release of Thetiswallet, the native CLI and infrastructure layer for the OTR (Over The Airwaves) Token built on a custom Cosmos-SDK blockchain.
+We’re excited to announce the first public release of OTR, the native CLI and infrastructure layer for the OTR (Over The Radio) .

-Coming Soon
-   •   Wallet GUI and OpenHPSDR integration

-   •   Mainnet deployment